 3.1.
-The child restraint shall be placed in the region of impact on a rigid flat surface, whose minimum dimensions are 500 x 500 mm, so that the direction of impact is perpendicular to the inner surface of the child restraint system in the area of impact.
+The child restraint shall be placed in the region of impact on a rigid flat surface, whose minimum dimensions are 500 x 500 mm, so that the direction of impact is perpendicular to the inner surface of the enhanced child restraint system in the area of impact.

 3.2.
-Raise the headform to a height of 100 -0/+5 mm from the respective upper surfaces of the assembled child restraint system to the lowest point on the headform, and allow it to fall.
+Raise the headform to a height of 100 -0/+5 mm from the respective upper surfaces of the assembled enhanced child restraint system to the lowest point on the headform, and allow it to fall.
 Record the acceleration experienced by the headform during impact.

 Annex 14